trama00/nmpde-QiaoTramacereWang/README.md

 # Commands for compiling and running the code for this project

+## Group members

+We select the Project 2: Solving the wave equation.
+We implement both time and space convergence tests, as well as dissipation and dispersion studies for the wave equation solver using the finite element method and the theta method, with a lot adjustable parameters.

+- Yanlong Wang
+- Zhaochen Qiao
+- Luca Tramacere

 ## Overview of the project structure

 The project is organized as follows: